tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Exported Authenticators for a specific exporter epoch.
 The APIs defined in
 {{!RFC9261}} remain unchanged, so existing applications continue to operate without modification.
-The epoch-aware API accepts an epoch identifier; when present, the TLS implementation MUST derive the Handshake Context and Finished MAC Key from the exporter secret associated with that epoch.
-When Exported Authenticators are generated using the epoch-aware Exported Authenticators interface, the epoch identifier used for their derivation can be conveyed in the certificate_request_context field, allowing the peer to determine the correct exporter secret for validation.
+The epoch-aware API accepts an epoch identifier; when present, the (D)TLS implementation MUST derive the Handshake Context and Finished MAC Key from the exporter secret associated with that epoch.
+When Exported Authenticators are generated using the epoch-aware Exported Authenticators interface, the epoch identifier used for their derivation can be conveyed in the certificate_request_context field, allowing the peer, particularly in DTLS where records may be reordered, to determine the correct exporter secret for validation.

 #  Security Considerations